pfunks/TCTest/test_faq.md

 ## How does Steemit differ from other social media sites?

 Unlike other social media sites where users spend their time adding value to a privately owned platform, Steemit is built on top of a public and decentralized blockchain.
-Users have the ability to earn digital STEEM coins, which when converted to Steem Power, give users rights and influence over the platform.
+Users have the ability to earn digital STEEM coins, which when converted to Steem Power, give users rights, influence, and stake in the platform.

 ## Does it cost anything to post, comment, or vote?